Cranjah/Cranjah/README.md

 Binomial coefficient, combinatorics, probability, Laplace formula, Bernoulli distribution;

 **And many more - I'm constantly learning new things in math**\
-Fundamentals of functions and elementary functions, integrals, main theorem of differential and integral calculus, explicit solving of linear systems of equations and quadratic equations, basic geometry and formulas;
+Geometry and formulas, fundamentals of functions and elementary functions, integrals, main theorem of differential and integral calculus, graphs and algorithms, colorability, trees, navigation with the Dijkstra algorithm;

 ### Contact Information